jboughton/ManHole/README.md

 Grab the latest release from: https://github.com/jboughton/ManHole/blob/master/ManHole/bin/Release/ManHole.exe

 # License
 ManHole is open source freeware, just like the Pi-Hole.
 You're free to do with it what you wish, as long as you attribute me.

+# Disclaimer
 No warranties or guarantees implied.
+ManHole is a third party application, and is not affiliated with Pi-Hole.
+Pi-hole® is a registered trademark of Pi-hole LLC.
+Manhole may not always work with the latest version of Pi-hole.